May 1: Today in Christian History

 May 1, 1532

-Arrest of Maria Cazzala in Toledo, Spain, accused of Lutheranism.
-Her trial will drag on for years and include torture.
+On this day in Christian History, Maria Cazzala was arrested in Toledo, Spain, and accused of Lutheranism.
+From the day of her arrest, her trial dragged on for years and included immense torture.

-Death in Paris of Francois de Paris, a saintly Jansenist.
-Extraordinary miracles will occur at his tomb.
-Louis Basile Carré de Montgeron, a Conseiller au Parlement, who was originally a skeptic, will fill three volumes of claims with certified proofs of the miracles.
+On this day in Christian History, Francois de Paris, a saintly Jansenist, died in Paris.
+Extraordinary miracles occured at his tomb and Louis Basile Carré de Montgeron, a Conseiller au Parlement, who was originally a skeptic, filled three volumes of claims with certified proofs of the miracles.

 Baptism in Bombay of Dhanjibhai Naoroji, formerly a Parsi.
 Despite threats, bribes, and false testimony against him, he will train for the ministry in Scotland and become an evangelist, translator, educator, and leader in the Indian church.